Atresia (ah-TREE-zhah) is a condition in which a baby is born with a missing or

 Most kinds of atresia are serious and can be fatal if they go untreated.
 Treatment

-while the child is still an infant.
+usually involves surgery while the child is still an infant.

 Atresia can affect many body parts, including the nose, ears, organs, digestive